-Care of a sick child (VAB) is when you stay home from work or cannot receive unemployment benefit to take care of a sick child.
-The compensation you receive when caring for a child is called temporary parental benefit.
+Care of a sick child (vab) is when you stay home from work or cannot receive unemployment benefit to take care of a sick child.
+The compensation you receive when caring for a sick child is called temporary parental benefit.

-Can I receive compensation for caring for a child?
+Can I receive compensation for caring for a sick child?

-You can receive compensation for caring for a child if
+You can receive compensation for caring for a sick child

-- the child is between 8 months (240 days) and 12 years of age.
+- from the date the child is 8 months old up until the day before the child turns 12.
 There are times when you are entitled to compensation even if the child is older, younger or covered by the Act regarding Support and Service for Persons with Certain Functional Impairments (LSS).
 Read more about this in Frequently asked questions.

 How much money will I get?